A clinical trial compares the effects of 1 treatment with another. It may involve patients, healthy people, or both.

 You can also search the Be Part of Research site to find trials relevant to you, and you can contact researchers yourself.

-The World Health Organization's International Clinical Trials Registry Platform (ICTRP) provides access to clinical trials in countries all around the world.
+The WHO International Clinical Trials Registry Platform (ICTRP) website provides access to clinical trials in countries all around the world.

 For some health conditions, you can find out about clinical trials from the websites of charities.